Start Services with DC DOC

 For service provider funded through Office of Victim Services and Justice Grants (OVSJG) please read the New DC Department of Corrections (DC DOC) In-facility or Institutional and Re-entry Program and Service Requirements and Partnership with Office of Victim Services and Justice Grants (OVSJG)

 Interested parties who would like to provide services should complete the volunteer services process as outlined above.
-Should you have additional questions becoming a volunteer at DC DOC or if you are already a volunteer/service provider and would like to obtain your recertification, please contact Mrs. Sandra Thalley, Volunteer Services Assistant, at [email protected] or (202) 523-7075.
+Should you have additional questions becoming a volunteer at DC DOC or if you are already a volunteer/service provider and would like to obtain your recertification, please contact Mrs. Trenna Campbell, Volunteer Services Assistant, at [email protected].